AI Screenr

 Prioritization Judgementadvanced

-Defends trade-off decisions with evidence; can articulate what was cut and why, not only what shipped
+Defends trade-off decisions with evidence; can explain what was cut and why, not only what shipped

 Discovery Disciplineadvanced

-Runs real customer conversations, not surveys; distinguishes surface complaints from underlying jobs-to-be-done
+Runs real customer conversations, not surveys; distinguishes surface complaints from the underlying job the customer is trying to do

 Cross-Functional Leadershipintermediate

-Moves engineering + design + GTM together without authority; resolves scoping conflicts with written analysis
+Moves engineering, design, and go-to-market together without authority; resolves scoping conflicts with written analysis

 Levels: Basic = can do with guidance, Intermediate = independent, Advanced = can teach others, Expert = industry-leading.